 Our implementations of the Accelerated Ring protocol use IP-multicast to transmit data messages and UDP unicast to pass the token.
-We use IP-multicast since it is generally available in the local area networks and data center environments for which the protocol is designed, especially when building infrastructure.
+We use IP-multicast since it is generally available in the local area networks and data center environments for which the protocol is designed, especially when building infrastructure (in contrast to applications hosted on the cloud).
 However, if IP-multicast is not available, unicast can be used to construct logical multicast at the cost of reduced performance; this capability is available as an option in Spread.